-Having too little or too much amniotic fluid in your womb can be dangerous for you and your baby.
-Below we break down the difference between what the two abnormal levels may indicate.
+Too little or too much amniotic fluid in your womb can be dangerous for you and your baby.
+Below, we break down the difference between what the two abnormal levels may indicate.

 Low amniotic fluid levels:

-An AFI lower than five centimeters is known as oligohydramnios and affects about 4 out of 100 women in the USA.
+An AFI lower than five centimeters is known as oligohydramnios and affects about 4 out of 100 women in the USA.2

-Some signs that you’re suffering from oligohydramnios are if you’re not gaining enough weight, fluid is leaking from your vagina, or your baby isn’t growing as much as it should.
-The cause results from several factors, including a leak or rupture of membranes, pregnancy that exceeds 42 weeks, birth defects, placental dysfunction, or maternal complications (dehydration, diabetes, and preeclampsia).
+Some signs you’re suffering from oligohydramnios are if you’re not gaining enough weight, fluid leaking from your vagina, or your baby isn’t growing as much as it should.
+The cause results from several factors, including a leak or rupture of membranes, pregnancy that exceeds 42 weeks, birth defects, placental dysfunction, or maternal complications (dehydration, diabetes, and preeclampsia).2

 The condition can occur anytime throughout your pregnancy but commonly happens in the final trimester of gestation.
 This can lead to issues during labor and childbirth and may increase the chance of needing a cesarean section.
 The fetus may also grow slowly as a result of the condition.

 If you’ve been diagnosed, treatment may include increasing the amount of amniotic fluid through amnioinfusion.
 This procedure is completed by inserting saline into the uterus with a catheter (thin tube) during labor.
-However, your healthcare provider will determine if you’re eligible for the treatment, depending on how far along you are in your pregnancy.
+However, your healthcare provider will determine your eligibility for the treatment, depending on how far along you are in your pregnancy.

 High amniotic fluid levels:

-On the other hand, according to the American Pregnancy Association, polyhydramnios is a condition when amniotic fluid is greater than 25 centimeters and only occurs in about 1% of pregnancies.
+On the other hand, according to the American Pregnancy Association, polyhydramnios is a condition when amniotic fluid is greater than 25 centimeters and only occurs in about 1% of pregnancies.3

-This condition can happen in pregnancies with twins or triplets or to women who have gestational diabetes.
+This condition can happen in pregnancies with twins or triplets or in women with gestational diabetes.
 While the number of individuals affected by polyhydramnios is low, it can also be caused by birth defects or diabetes.

 In mild cases of polyhydramnios, there are little to no symptoms present.
 For those that are more serious, expectant moms should look out for: